Frequently Asked

 -

-An indoor antenna usually works well for receiving stations less than 20 or 25 miles.
+An indoor antenna usually works for receiving stations less than 20 or 25 miles.
 Many indoor antennas come with a preamp to improve reception.

 -